Execution Architecture¶

 Runtime-->>App: Runtime instance

-Kernel ABI And Status Codes¶
+Kernel Supervisor ABI And Status Codes¶

 The kernel exports status codes, syscall numbers, constants, and process/thread entry points through its WebAssembly ABI.
 The runtime reads those exports rather than maintaining an independent copy of the same contract.